Reflections on DTCC’s Guiding Principles for Post-Trade Processing of Tokenized Securities

 It now seems that the crypto industry is starting to understand the benefits of Corda’s design.

-If you are involved in building the token market infrastructure or creating a securities token platform, contact email@example.com and we’d love to chat about how we can support your business.
+If you are involved in building the token market infrastructure or creating a securities token platform, contact digital.assets@https://r3.com and we’d love to chat about how we can support your business.

 Reflections on DTCC’s Guiding Principles for Post-Trade Processing of Tokenized Securities was originally published in R3 Publication on Medium, where people are continuing the conversation by highlighting and responding to this story.